unoplatform/uno/doc/articles/contributing/build-troubleshooting.md

 git pull origin master
 ```

-Open the solution again and wait for background tasks (bottom left blue corner) to be {} aka None aka Ready.
+Open the solution again using the appropriate solution filter and wait for background tasks (bottom left blue corner) to be {} aka None aka Ready.

 Compile the `Uno UI -> Uno.UI` project.